jmhertlein/jmhertlein.github.io/ryzenecc.md

 I built a new home server recently, with the following goals:

 1. ECC memory
-2. Cost efficient (though not cheap)
+2. Cost efficient (though admittedly not cheap)
 3. 8 sATA ports on the motherboard

 This ended up being a "pick two" kind of scenario, though I eventually ended up with something I was happy with.
 The biggest problem was combining 1 and 3 ended up with just a handful of boards to choose from.

 The thing I was most concerned about beforehand was 1.
-Prior to the Ryzen processors, ECC was primarily used as a feature for market segmentation, and was intended for the kinds of CPUs and boards where the normal customer was an enterprise buying tens or hundreds of servers, and they were fully loading them to where the cost of the chips and pretty much every other component was dwarfed by the cost of the hard drives and (to a lesser extent) RAM.
+Prior to the Ryzen processors, ECC was primarily used as a feature for Intel to do market segmentation, and was intended for the kinds of CPUs and boards where the normal customer was an enterprise buying tens or hundreds of servers, and they were fully loading them to where the cost of the chips and pretty much every other component was dwarfed by the cost of the hard drives and (to a lesser extent) RAM.
 It was just totally cost-ineffective for a homelabber to buy one of these machines just to throw a measly 16/32GB of ram and a few TBs of disk space at them (when they are priced for the kind of customer who is putting 750GB of RAM and ~200TB of storage in them.)

 In a post-ryzen world, ECC becomes less of a pipe dream and more of an exercise in caution.
 With the standard Ryzen lineup, ECC support isn't advertised at all, and motherboards are cagey about saying whether ECC will be supported in your setup.
 ECC RAM itself is also kind of hard to come by on Amazon.